robertklep/node-sabnzbd/README.md

 ### `instance.all()`

-Returns the contents of both the `queue` and `history` commands combined (**NB**: for now, only the `slots` and `entries` are actually merged, the rest of the object returned is based object returned by the `queue` command).
+Provides the contents of both the `queue` and `history` commands combined (**NB**: for now, only the `slots` and `entries` are actually merged, the rest of the object returned is based on the object returned by the `queue` command).

 ### `instance.addurl(URL)`